tetra-framework/tetra/docs/components.md

 ### `update_search_param(param, value)`

-Updates the current search parameters of the url with new values.
+Updates the current search parameters of the url with a new value.
 If your URL looks like this: `example.com/foo?tab=main` you can call `update_search_param("q", "23")` which changes the URL immediately to `example.com/foo?tab=main&q=23`.
 Another `update_search_param("tab", "orders")` -> `example.com/foo?tab=orders&q=23`.
 A `update_search_param("tab")` deletes the `tab` parameter.